 CDEP courses are limited to those that would qualify under the MassTransfer Block.
 These are generally first- and second-year college courses that institutions regard as highly transferable.
 This provision, however, does not guarantee transfer of credits.
 Students should be advised to inquire about the transfer policy of the institution in which they plan to enroll after high school graduation.

 Interested high school administrators and staff are encouraged to coordinate with the CDEP coordinator at the public higher education institution of interest (PDF Map) to arrange for a "contract course," a college course taught by college faculty on a high school campus, or for student enrollment in courses offered on the college campus or online.
 Arrangements must be made prior to the start of a new term, and interested parties are encouraged to start the process as early as possible.

 High schools interested in arranging for a contract course should contact the institution of higher education several months prior to the start of the course and should be aware that not all institutions offer contract courses.

 CDEP is just one of many different dual enrollment and early college programs and initiatives offered at Massachusetts' public colleges and universities.
-To avoid confusion when contacting a higher education institution about it, please refer to the program by its specific name: "Commonwealth Dual Enrollment Program" or "CDEP."
+To avoid confusion when contacting a higher education institution about it, please refer to the program by its specific name: "Commonwealth Dual Enrollment Partnership" or "CDEP."